To help you make the most of your visit, we've put together a few terms to help you plan your day.

 - Online purchase of entry tickets in advance will be the primary method for purchasing a ticket.
 On site sales will be limited and subject to availability.

-- Visitors purchasing a ticket online (subject to availability) will be required to show a valid ticket and reservation for the date of visit upon arrival.
+- Visitors purchasing a ticket online (subject to availability) will be required to show a valid ticket for the date of visit upon arrival.

-- Annual Pass holders will be required to book their visit in advance online subject to availability.
+- Members will be required to book their visit in advance online subject to availability, or visit after 2.30pm without a booking.
 They will be required to show their valid pass and valid reservation to access the Zoo.

 - Third party ticket holders, TESCO Club Card vouchers and holders of open tickets will be required to book their visit in advance online subject to availability.
 They will be required to show their valid ticket and Clubcard voucher code to access the Zoo.

 - Some areas of the Zoo will be closed.
 Please see below for a full list of these.

 - It is not mandatory to wear a face mask/covering outdoors during your visit; however it is mandatory to wear them in all indoor areas.
 We support any visitor who chooses to wear their own face covering/mask throughout their visit to the Zoo and remind visitors that it is mandatory to wear them on any public transportation you may use to travel to and from the Zoo.
 Our staff will be wearing face mask/coverings.

 - Card payments will be the primary payment method available and we strongly encourage contactless payment for all purchases up to £45.